csdavids519/Connect4_Python/README.md

 - [w3schools](https://www.w3schools.com/python/default.asp) for helping to solve my issue when printing the game grid
 - [Shaun Halverson](https://youtu.be/i_4ZWjmybWs?si=6AXq3a2puR_vBvCJ) Although the code needed to be modified for this connect 4 project, Shaun Halverson is credited for the method of checking for the game winners.
+- [Heroku](https://www.heroku.com/home) - for deploying the project on a student account.